New Ideas for Old School Football Coaches

 Then again, it might be the Stockholm Syndrome, where abused hostages begin to love and trust their captors.

-I don’t have to list hundreds of ways football players are physically punished.
-Ask any former football player and they will tell you stories.
-Watch closely and you will see a gleam in their eye and a fondness in their voice.
+I don’t have to list the creative ways football players are physically and emotionally punished.
+Ask any former football player and they will tell you stories of abuse.
+Watch closely and you will see a gleam in their eye.

 Running is the most common punishment.
 I literally hate coaches who punish athletes by running them.
 Sprinting is a skill, not a punishment.
 Running is slower than sprinting and perpetuates slow play.